TO OUR PATIENTS:

 Palo Alto, CA 94304

-In addition, please complete the Consent to Speak to Physician via Teleconference form available below, or print it, sign, and fax back to our office so we can schedule a teleconference appointment.
+In addition, please complete the Consent to Speak to Physician via Teleconference form available on the Patient Forms page, or print it, sign, and fax back to our office so we can schedule a teleconference appointment.

 Mon: 9am – 5pm